kalbasit/kalbas.it/content/post/blogging-with-style.md

   - docker
 categories:
   - Infrastructure
-description: "describing how I setup my blog with AWS, CoreOS and docker"
+description: "How to setup a blog on AWS with CoreOS and docker"
 menu: ""
 images:
 date: "2016-08-21T18:21:02-07:00"